AvolitesLtd/TitanManual/docs/controlling-fixtures/changing-fixture-attributes.md

     mastering the RGB levels when the fixture itself does not provide an intensity channel.

+## Trackball (Diamond 9 and Sapphire Touch only)

+The trackball normally controls Pan and Tilt of selected fixtures, with the Z-ring controlling intensity.
+You can assign the trackball to different attributes like this:

+1. Select some fixtures having the attribute you want to assign (this is just so the wheel functions are displayed on the roller view).
+2. Select the Attribute Bank you want to assign.
+3. Press \<Assign\>.
+4. Press the softkey for the function you want to assign, \[Track Ball X\], \[Track Ball Y\] or \[Wheel Z\].
+5. Press the \<@\> button of the wheel which has the function you want to assign.

+The attribute is assigned and the assign menu closes.
+To check the assignment has worked you can press \<Assign\> again and the softkeys should show the new attribute.

+- You can also switch the trackball to control the mouse pointer on the touchscreens, see [Trackball (mouse control)](../titan-basics/workspace-windows.md#trackball-diamond-9-and-sapphire-touch-only).

 ## Intensity wheel (Diamond 9 only)

 On the Diamond 9 a dedicated wheel is provided to set the intensity of selected